+Refer clause 2.16C.8A of the WEM Rules.

-- 5.2.2 Where the ERA forms the view that a matter identified through its monitoring processes is not a suspected breach, then the investigation processes set out in this document do not apply. - 5.2.3 Prior to making the assessment referred to in paragraph 5.2.2 of this document, the ERA may undertake detailed analysis, including examining data and other information available, and/or seeking further information from Rule Participants.
-This analysis may also include monitoring of specific or general behaviours by Rule Participants. - Where the ERA forms the view that a matter identified through its monitoring processes is a suspected breach of the WEM Rules or WEM Procedures, the ERA will apply the risk-based approach described in section 2.1 to assign a risk rating to the suspected breach.
-The assigned risk rating will determine whether the suspected breach should be investigated, and if so the priority of that investigation (clause 2.13.27(b) of the WEM Rules). - 5.2.5 The ERA must investigate a Market Participant's suspected breach of a Generator Monitoring Plan approved by AEMO, or a Registered Generator Performance Standard, if it receives a notification from AEMO under clause 3A.12.2 (clause 3A.12.3 of the WEM Rules) - 5.2.6 The processes for investigating suspected breaches are required to be set out in this document (clause 2.15.3(e) of the WEM Rules). - 5.2.7 The general investigation process will usually involve the following phases and steps: - (a) Assessment phase: On becoming aware of a suspected breach the ERA will: - (i) Record the suspected breach (use 2.13.27(a) of the WEM Rules). - (ii) Assign a risk rating to the suspected breach to determine if investigation is required and prioritise the suspected breach for investigation in accordance with section 4.5 (clause 2.13.27(b) of the WEM Rules). - (b) Investigation phase: If the ERA determines that an investigation is required based on the risk assessment and prioritisation process: - (i) The ERA will notify the Rule Participant alleged to be in breach.
-(Note, the timing of this notification will depend on whether such notification could prejudice the investigation). - (ii) The ERA must record the investigation on a public register provided that any information identifying Rule Participants is redacted or otherwise anonymised (clause 2.13.49A(a) of the WEM Rules). - (iii) The ERA may request further information as specified in section 5.1 (clause 2.13.28 of the WEM Rules).
+- to the suspected breach.
+The assigned risk rating will determine whether the suspected breach should be investigated, and if so the priority of that investigation (clause 2.13.27(b) of the WEM Rules).33 - 5.2.5 The ERA must investigate a Market Participant's suspected breach of a Generator Monitoring Plan approved by AEMO, or a Registered Generator Performance Standard, if it receives a notification from AEMO under clause 3A.12.2 (clause 3A.12.3 of the WEM Rules) - 5.2.6 The processes for investigating suspected breaches are required to be set out in this document (clause 2.15.3(e) of the WEM Rules). - 5.2.7 The general investigation process will usually involve the following phases and steps:

+Assessment phase: On becoming aware of a suspected breach the ERA will:

+- (i) Record the suspected breach (use 2.13.27(a) of the WEM Rules). - (ii) Assign a risk rating to the suspected breach to determine if investigation is required and prioritise the suspected breach for investigation in accordance with section 4.5 (clause 2.13.27(b) of the WEM Rules). - (b)5.2.1 Investigation phase: If the ERA determines that an investigation is required based on the breach risk rating, assessment and prioritisation processit will commence the investigation in accordance with its priority as assessed by the ERA. - (i)5.2.2 The ERA Once the ERA has commenced an investigation, it will notify the Rule Participant alleged to be in breach.
+(Note, the timing of this notification will depend on whether such notification could prejudice the investigation). - (ii) 5.2.3 The ERA must record the investigation on a public register provided that any information identifying Rule Participants is redacted or otherwise anonymised (clause 2.13.49A(a) of the WEM Rules). - (iii) 5.2.4 The ERA may request further information as specified in section 5.1 (clause 2.13.28 of the WEM Rules). - (iv) 5.2.5 To establish the facts of the suspected breach, the ERA may gather evidence from relevant parties such as:34 - (a) AEMO - (b) The Network Operator - (c) Other Rule Participants. - (v)5.2.6 The evidence gathered will be recorded and stored in accordance with the State Records Act 2000 (WA).

-Clause 3A.12.2 requires AEMO to notify the ERA if an alleged or suspected non-compliance with a Registered Generator Performance Standard or Approved Generator Monitoring Plan threatens power system security or reliability.
+Glause 3A.12.2 requires AEMO to notify the ERA if an alleged or suspected non-compliance with a Registered Generator Performance Standard or Approved Generator Monitoring Plan threatens power system security or reliability.